-Operating the most fascist constitution in the whole of Africa, Nigeria’s failure has been compounded by growing demands for the restoration of the defunct Biafra republic.
+Nigeria’s fascist statecraft is compounded by growing demands for the restoration of the defunct Biafra republic.

 How Fascism in Nigeria has bred Biafra Separatism

-The problem with Biafra, just like the Nigerian problem, is the lack of a studied intellectual platform for the harnessing of ideas necessary to inspire wide following from the general component formations that would ensure stability and faith in new nationhood.
+The problem with socio engineering a sovereign nation of Biafra, just like the Nigerian problem, is the lack of studied intellectual platforms for the harnessing of ideas necessary to inspire wide following from the general component formations that would ensure stability and faith in new nationhood.

-The historical necessity that gave rise to the brief thirty months of Biafra’s existence was not followed through by this diligent and rigorous intellectual approach to nationhood prospects.
-Writ large, the emerging maximum leader of the new nation, Emeka Ojukwu, squandered the opportunity with his militaristic disposition, ignoring reasonable suggestions by the brighter minds of the firmament to avoid a head on collision with ‘federal might.’
+The historical necessity that gave rise to the brief thirty months of Biafra’s existence under a military government was not followed through with diligent and rigorous intellectual and consultative approach to nationhood prospects.
+Writ large, the maximum leader of the new nation, Emeka Ojukwu, squandered the opportunity with his militaristic disposition, ignoring reasonable suggestions by the brighter minds of the firmament to avoid a head on collision with ‘federal might.’

 While Zik, the great Africanist of the time, had advised the necessity to follow through with diplomacy, Ojukwu had opted for braggaddacio.
 A nation that had yet to come to international acceptance began to announce through its spokesman that no force on earth could stop the coming of the new world power in Africa.
 His neo socialist utopian document called Ahiara Declaration failed in local impact by turning off the capitalist, land and property grabbing generals of Biafra, while the unimpressed Soviets simply looked away.

-Such dauntless confidence, clearly outmatching the oligarchy of the murderous Gowon regime, proved a fiasco for world recognition or assistance, and for the realisation of Ojukwu’s dream nation.
+Such dauntless confidence, clearly outmatching the oligarchy of the murderous Gowon military regime, proved a fiasco for Biafra’s world recognition or assistance, and for the realisation of Ojukwu’s dream nation.

 The question till date still stands about why a hated people yet to find some degree of sympathy to their genocidal experience could shock the world with their premature and arrogant declaration of messianic destiny in world dominion.
 The new nation had taken off on a wrong footing, imitating Jewish and Arabic posturing with their calamitous religions.
 But the black leaders forgot that this was Africa and that the racism from East and West that blighted the planet and assured its descension in darkness had, since pristine times, been pitched against Africans in spite of their adherence to imported fanatical religions.
 In fact it has been the European, nay, world policy, that Africa remains poor, servile, and the under developed dump of the Earth long before Rodney wrote How Europe Underdeveloped Africa.